niklasf/shakmaty/README.md

 Changelog
 ---------

+* 0.16.4
+  - Fixed insufficient material detection with same-color bishops on both sides.
+  - Document limitations of `Position::is_irreversible()`.
+Moves that cede en passant are now considered irreversible.
 * 0.16.3
   - Implement `From<Role>` for nonzero integer types.
   - Performance: Remove internal `BB_BETWEEN` table and compute it from rays at